Gluten-Free Bagels

 • cups gluten-free all-purpose flour with xanthan gum, I recommend Pillsbury gluten-free or Better Batter.
 It is important to use a brand of gluten-free flour that is recommended for yeast baking.

-• 3 tablespoons psyllium husk powder
+• 3 tbsp psyllium husk powder

-• 2 teaspoons baking powder
+• 2 tsp baking powder

-• teaspoons salt
+• tsp salt

-• 1 tablespoon light brown sugar, packed
+• 1 tbsp light brown sugar, packed

-• 1 teaspoon apple cider vinegar
+• 1 tsp apple cider vinegar

-• ½ cup unsalted butter, melted and cooled, Dairy-free/Vegan use Smart Balance or Vegan butter
+• ½ cup unsalted butter, melted and cooled, dairy-free/vegan use Smart Balance or vegan butter

-• ½ cup honey, Vegan option use pure maple syrup
+• ½ cup honey, vegan option use pure maple syrup

-• 1 large egg white, whisked, Vegan option omit this step
+• 1 large egg white, whisked, vegan option omit this step

-• 1 tablespoon water
+• 1 tbsp water

 Instructions